Ramesses II: Third Syrian campaign

 Egypt's sphere of influence was now restricted to Canaan while Syria fell into Hittite hands.
 Canaanite princes, seemingly encouraged by the Egyptian incapacity to impose their will and goaded on by the Hittites, began revolts against Egypt.
-In the seventh year of his reign, Ramesses II returned to Syria once again.
+Ramesses II was not willing to let this stand, and prepared to contest the Hittite advance with new military campaigns.
+Because they are recorded on his monuments with few indications of precise dates or the regnal year, the precise chronology of the subsequent campaigns is not clear.
+Late in the seventh year of his reign (April/May 1272 BC), Ramesses II returned to Syria again.
 This time he proved more successful against his Hittite foes.
 During this campaign he split his army into two forces.
 One force was led by his son, Amun-her-khepeshef, and it chased warriors of the Šhasu tribes across the Negev as far as the Dead Sea, capturing Edom-Seir.
 It then marched on to capture Moab.
-The other force, led by Ramesses, attacked Jerusalem and Jericho.
+The other force, led by Ramesses himself, attacked Jerusalem and Jericho.
 He, too, then entered Moab, where he rejoined his son.
 The reunited army then marched on Hesbon, Damascus, on to Kumidi, and finally, recaptured Upi (the land around Damascus), reestablishing Egypt's former sphere of influence.

 Later Syrian campaigns

 Ramesses extended his military successes in his eighth and ninth years.
 He crossed the Dog River (Nahr al-Kalb) and pushed north into Amurru.
 His armies managed to march as far north as Dapur, where he had a statue of himself erected.
 The Egyptian pharaoh thus found himself in northern Amurru, well past Kadesh, in Tunip, where no Egyptian soldier had been seen since the time of Thutmose III, almost 120 years earlier.
-He laid siege to the city before capturing it.
-His victory proved to be ephemeral.
-In year nine, Ramesses erected a stele at Beth Shean.
+He laid siege to Dapur before capturing it, and returning to Egypt.
+By November 1272 BC, Ramesses was back in Egypt, at Heliopolis.
+His victory in the north proved ephemeral.
 After having reasserted his power over Canaan, Ramesses led his army north.
-A mostly illegible stele near Beirut, which appears to be dated to the king's second year, was probably set up there in his tenth.
+A mostly illegible stele at the Dog River near Beirut, (Lebanon), which appears to be dated to the king's second year, was probably set up there in his tenth year (1269 BC).
 The thin strip of territory pinched between Amurru and Kadesh did not make for a stable possession.
 Within a year, they had returned to the Hittite fold, so that Ramesses had to march against Dapur once more in his tenth year.
 This time he claimed to have fought the battle without even bothering to put on his corslet, until two hours after the fighting began.
 Six of Ramesses's youthful sons, still wearing their side locks, took part in this conquest.
 He took towns in Retjenu, and Tunip in Naharin, later recorded on the walls of the Ramesseum.
 This second success at the location was equally as meaningless as his first, as neither power could decisively defeat the other in battle.
+In year eighteen, Ramesses erected a stele at Beth Shean, on 19 January 1261 BC.